 The Academy's customized courses help prepare government and military personnel, civil society leaders, and NGO and IO staff abroad or those going abroad.

-The Academy's fieldwork provides teacher training and curriculum development, training of trainers, dialogue and negotiation training, and other forms of capacity building.
+The Academy's fieldwork provides teacher training and curriculum development, training of trainers, dialogue and negotiation training and other forms of capacity building, as well as preparing individuals and organizations for conflict management in all its phases.

 USIP simulations, study guides, books, case studies, and other materials provide numerous resources for teachers, students, policy analysts, and practitioners.

 The National Peace Essay Contest is a yearly competition that provides scholarships to high school students.
 For the past 27 years, the contest has encouraged high school students to explore peacebuilding.
 Many NPEC winners have gone on to study foreign policy issues in college or have pursued careers in international affairs.
 Up to 53 winners receive college scholarships and, in 2014, the three national winners were invited to an Awards Program in Washington, D.C.

 The Global Peacebuilding Center extends USIP’s educational work to new audiences in new ways.
 Learn more about the multimedia exhibits, educational programs, and a website with resources and activities at http://www.buildingpeace.org.